hyperdevs-team/poeditor-parser-swift/README.md

 ## License

 POEditor-Parser is available under the Apache 2.0.
 See the LICENSE file for more info.

+## Android alternative
+If you want a similar solution for your Android projects, check this out: [poeditor-android-gradle-plugin](https://github.com/bq/poeditor-android-gradle-plugin)